 I am an experienced Person-Centred Counsellor offering unlimited sessions.
-Alongside counselling I also work in further education as a Counselling Tutor, training adults to become counsellors.
+Alongside counselling I also work in further education as a Tutor, training adults to become counsellors.
 When I describe myself as ‘Person-Centred’ I mean that you get to decide what you talk about, and I do what I can to understand what's going on for you and to help you to better understand that too.
+Sometimes things can feel overwhelming and it can be helpful to have someone separate from the rest of your life to explore things with.
+I am actively engaged in the room, rather than a silent listener, working with you to help you figure things out.

 My focus will be on your feelings in the present moment, although people can talk broadly about their lives and their past in order to make sense of things.
 There is no pressure to do this though - it's up to you what you want to bring into the room.

-My aim is to offer you a space where you talk freely about what is on your mind without judgment.
-I am very much engaged in the room and in the relationship though, rather than a silent listener.
-I will be as honest as I can with you about my understanding of how you are experiencing things, anything I'm feeling in response, and anything else I observe that might help you.
+I aim to offer you a space where you talk about anything that is on your mind without judgment, and where we can explore it togther.
+Throughout, I will be as honest as I can with you about my understanding of things, what I'm feeling in response, and if I observe anything that might be helpful.
+Empathy, acceptance and genuineness are central to how I work.

 Finding the right counsellor can be difficult and I am happy to talk initially on the phone or chat via email so you can decide if we're a good fit.